Guillaume Brune

-Guillaume Marie-Anne Brune, 1st Count Brune ([ɡijom bʁyn], 13 March 1764 – 2 August 1815) was a French military commander, Marshal of the Empire, and political figure who served during the French Revolutionary Wars and the Napoleonic Wars.
+Guillaume Brune, 1st Count Brune ([ɡijom bʁyn], 13 March 1764 – 2 August 1815) was a French military commander and Marshal of the Empire who served during the French Revolutionary Wars and the Napoleonic Wars.

 Early life

 Brune was born in Brives (now called Brive-la-Gaillarde) in the province of Limousin, the son of Étienne Brune, a lawyer, and Jeanne Vielbains.
 He moved to Paris in 1785, studied law, and became a political journalist.
 He embraced the ideas of the French Revolution, and soon after its outbreak enlisted in the Parisian National Guard and joined the Cordeliers, eventually becoming a friend of Georges Danton.

 Revolutionary Wars

-Brune fought in Bordeaux during the Federalist revolts, and at Hondschoote and Fleurus.
+Brune fought in Bordeaux during the Federalist revolts at Hondschoote and Fleurus.
 In 1793, Brune was appointed brigadier general and took part in the fighting of the 13 Vendémiaire (5 October 1795) against royalist insurgents in Paris.

-In 1796, he served under Napoleon Bonaparte in the Italian campaign, and was promoted to général de division for good service in the field.
+In 1796, he served under Napoleon Bonaparte in the Italian campaign and was promoted to général de division allegedly so as to avoid Napoleon having to concede the post to Bernadotte, who was at this time a political rival to Napoleon.
+Brune was noted as having been particularly incompetent; one anecdote has him attempting to march three divisions down the same road, leading to confusion among the army of Italy.
+He was subsequently removed from command.
 Brune commanded the French army that occupied Switzerland in 1798 and established the Helvetic Republic.
 In the following year, he was in command of the French troops in defence of Amsterdam against the Anglo-Russian invasion of Holland under the Duke of York, in which he was completely successful – the Anglo-Russian forces were defeated in the Battle of Castricum, and compelled, after a harsh retreat, to re-embark.
 He rendered further good service in Vendée and in the Italian Peninsula from 1799 to 1801, winning the 1800 Battle of Pozzolo.

 In 1802, Napoleon dispatched Brune to Constantinople as ambassador to the Ottoman Empire.
 During his two-year diplomatic service, he initiated relations between France and Persia.